 This post may contain affiliate links.
 Please see our disclosure policy.

-Raspberry syrup is one of the best ways to capture the bright, sweet-tart flavor of summer berries in a shelf-stable jar.
-Drizzled over pancakes, stirred into seltzer, or spooned onto cheesecake, it adds a burst of flavor and color to just about anything.
+Raspberry syrup captures the sweet-tart flavor of summer berries in a shelf-stable jar, ready to drizzle over pancakes, stir into seltzer, or spoon onto cheesecake.

 Save this recipe!